Your Health Motto “EATING RIGHT IS MORE IMPORTANT THEN EATING MORE”

 Vitamins have been around for nearly a hundred years.
 That’s enough time for scientists to learn a lot about how they work.
 It’s also plenty of time for rumors to spread.

-- Myth #4- Regular activity gives me enough sunshine for sufficient Vitamin D : Most of us spend our days indoors working or watching TV.
+- Myth #4- Regular activity gives me enough sunshine for sufficient Vitamin D: Most of us spend our days indoors working or watching TV.
 If we do go out, we slather on sunscreen.
-Whether you live in sunny city, you may not be getting enough sunshine exposure to create Vitamin D. Yet Vitamin D is important for bone, breast, colon health and more.
+Whether you live in a sunny city, you may not be getting enough sunshine exposure to create Vitamin D. Yet Vitamin D is important for bone, breast, colon health, and more.

-- Myth #7 – Taking vitamins affects your weight : Vitamins have no calories.
+- Myth #7 – Taking vitamins affect your weight: Vitamins have no calories.
 There are no studies linking vitamins with weight gain.

-- Myth #11 – Probably you need multivitamin : Large number of people take a multivitamin — but they might be just wasting their money.
+- Myth #11 – Probably you need multivitamin: A large number of people take a multivitamin — but they might be just wasting their money.
 Scientists say there’s no strong evidence to back up the belief that taking multivitamins makes you healthier.

-- Myth #13 – All Multivitamins are the same : There is no legal definitions of ‘Multivitamins’.
+- Myth #13 – All Multivitamins are the same: There are no legal definitions of ‘Multivitamins’.
 Read labels to find a “multi” that doesn’t exceed 100 percent of the Daily Value (DV) for any nutrients.

-- Multi #14 – What’s listed on the label is what’s really in the product : Supplement manufacturers must list each ingredient (and its quantity) in a product, but they don’t have to prove the accuracy of these lists.
-So buy products with a certified seal-such as the USP seal or certification from medical laboratory or an established brand.
+- Multi #14 – What’s listed on the label is what’s really in the product: Supplement manufacturers must list each ingredient (and its quantity) in a product, but they don’t have to prove the accuracy of these lists.
+To buy products with a certified seal-such as the USP seal or certification from a medical laboratory or an established brand.